Claude Code Was for Developers - Cowork Is for Everyone

 Anthropic launches Cowork, an autonomous agent that reads, edits, and creates files on your local machine.
 Vibe coding meets vibe working.

-The backstory is straightforward.
-Claude Code users started using the tool for everything except coding - organizing files, drafting reports, processing data.
-Anthropic noticed the pattern and decided to build an agent designed specifically for general knowledge workers.
+Anthropic has unveiled Cowork, an autonomous agent built for non-developers.
+The backstory is direct: Claude Code users started using the tool for everything except coding, including organizing files, drafting reports, and processing data.
+Anthropic noticed the pattern and built an agent designed specifically for general knowledge workers.

 Local Folder Access Is the Core Differentiator

+This is fundamentally different from conversational AI.
 You give Claude access to a specific folder on your computer, and it autonomously reads, edits, and creates files within that directory.
 Hand it a folder of screenshots and it generates a spreadsheet.
 Point it at scattered notes and it drafts a structured report.

 Under the hood, Cowork is built on the same agent SDK that powers Claude Code.
-The architecture is identical - only the target audience has changed.
+The architecture is identical; only the target audience has changed.

 No More Manual Context Feeding

 With traditional AI tools, you copy-paste context into a chat window.
 With Cowork, you describe what you want done and it figures out the rest.
+It runs a plan-execute-report loop autonomously, checking in with you along the way.
+Before taking any significant action, it asks for confirmation so you can course-correct.

+It integrates with existing Connectors for external data sources and works with Chrome for browser-based tasks.
+You can queue up multiple tasks and they run in parallel, like leaving a stack of memos on a colleague’s desk.
 The interaction model feels less like prompting an AI and more like delegating to an assistant who already has access to your files.

 Still a Research Preview